 On the research front, we are acknowledged for our dedication to evidence-based medicine through clinical research funded by the National Institutes of Health and other national organizations, as well as gratefully supported by endowments from individuals throughout the country.
 We are also recognized for our long-standing commitment to basic research.
-Our efforts to identify the mechanisms that signal the onset of labor have been continuously funded by the National Institutes of Health since 1974.
+Our efforts to identify the mechanisms that regulate the onset of labor have been continuously funded by the National Institutes of Health since 1974.
 And, in 2010, our basic research program was expanded with the return of the Cecil H. and Ida Green Center for Reproductive Biology Sciences to new laboratories in the Department.
 Our continuing goal is to conduct research that makes significant and unique contributions to the body of knowledge of obstetrics and gynecology and to make “bench-to-bedside" research a reality.

 Thank you for your interest in the Department of Obstetrics and Gynecology at UT Southwestern.

 Steven L. Bloom, M.D.

 Professor and Chair, Department of Obstetrics and Gynecology

 Jack A. Pritchard, M.D.
 Chair in Obstetrics and Gynecology